 If your organisation's wage bill falls below the £3 million threshold, you will not pay the levy but will still be eligible to receive 95% contribution towards training costs through the apprenticeship co-investment model.
 You will pay 5% of the tuition fees (direct to the training provider) and the Government pays the remainder.
-However, organisations that do not pay the levy are eligible for 100% of the training cost to be funded by the Government if the apprentice meets certain criteria.
+Some very small organisations may be eligible for 100% of the training cost to be funded by the Government.
 We can offer guidance to ensure you receive the maximum support available.